Weltron 2001 "Space Ball" Radio/8 Track (1970s)

 Apart from shooting some De-Oxit into the controls and cleaning

-off grime, I haven't done any work on the electronics.
+off grime, I didn't do any work on the electronics.

 The non-functioning tape player doesn't bother me,